KAWASAKI VERSYS 1000 SE (2019 - 2020) Review

 Offering the holy trinity of grip, stability and ride quality, the electronic set-up is hard to fault in all riding conditions, but it lacks the plush damping control of quality manually adjustable suspension.
 Ride is on the 'springy', slightly under damped side, with the rear end sometimes softening too quickly as you tip into a corner.

 Kawasaki has fitted a bigger, manually adjustable screen to hide behind.
 It banishes buffeting, but for a tall rider like me the wind noise is high at speed, which is a symptom of tall adventure style bikes.
-If you want a silent mile muncher, a conventional road bike-shaped tourer, like the Z1000SX is like being in a library by comparison.
+What's more, the manual adjusters can losen themselves overtime, allowing the screen to move about.

 Like the previous versions, the new Versys 1000 has first class legroom, a natural stretch to the bars and the seat is comfy enough for two to three hour stints.

-The SE also comes with cruise control, heated grips, a power socket, cornering LEDs 'self-healing' paint and a classy TFT colour dash, packed with lots information, including a completely useless-but-fun lean angle-o-meter.
+The SE also comes with cruise control, heated grips, a power socket, cornering LEDs, 'self-healing' paint and a classy TFT colour dash, packed with lots information, including a completely useless-but-fun lean angle-o-meter.

 It’s easy to manage at slow speeds, once you’re used to its weight and doesn’t get flustered, even when you’re pushing outside its comfort zone.
 Kawasaki says the new rear suspension link gives a more controlled ride, but it’s hard to feel the difference in isolation.